vaibhavsagar/website/drafts/functional-devops.md

 [here](https://nixos.org/nix/manual/#ch-expression-language).

 1. These are the arguments to this expression that the caller will pass.
+   Another way to think of this is as a form of dependency injection.
 1. `let` expressions work similarly to Haskell.
 1. This is the equivalent of our `nix-build` from before.
 1. We define a single option that enables our service.